Featured Posts

 Top speakers from various disciplines will discuss their innovations, visions, perspectives and realizations in the area of technology, urban life, nature, the human body and more.
 Marian Spier then went on about how the whole TEDx Amsterdam Crew (30 people) is coming up with creative ideas to explore this team further in a new program book and a few surprises.

-Melle Daamen (director of the Stadschouwburg) confessed that he has been a real TED-fan and I’m very grateful that he helped us tremendously so far.
+Melle Daamen (director of the Stadsschouwburg) confessed that he has been a real TED-fan and I’m very grateful that he helped us tremendously so far.
 In his words: “We are very delighted that TEDx Amsterdam has chosen for our big monumental/grand hall this year.
 TED is a great format and more than perfect for a theater.
 Also in keeping with our policy to let our theater be more part of the city.
 And for the greatest thinkers and doers we happily are opening our doors.”

 More information about the guestlist and how to attend will follow in the next couple of months.
-I’ve been working fulltime on TEDx allready since January and I can’t wait to see how we can stirr up our little country once more.
+I’ve been working fulltime on TEDx allready since January and I can’t wait to see how we can stir up our little country once more.